google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 With the Media Session API, you can also customize media notifications by providing metadata for the currently playing video.
 It also allows you to handle media related events such as seeking or track changing which may come from notifications or media keys.
-To see this in action, check out the final [background playback sample]{: .external }.
+To see this in action, check out the [sample]{: .external }.

 ### Pause video on page visibity change